Problems with Deeds on Death, Transfer on Death Deeds or Beneficiary Deeds

 - Convey outright title to real estate by way of pre-death gift;

-- Establish a living revocable trust to own and hold real property; or
+- Establish a living revocable trust or other type of trust, to own and hold real property; or

 - Use a beneficiary deed, deed upon death, or transfer on death deed (all synonyms referring to the same instrument) to make the transfer of real estate effective upon death.